 At a later point of time a modern mandapa was added to the temple however the former has no structural connection with the latter.
 This mandapa has an opening on east and west and stood detached from the main temple, however as this is constructed on the same east-west axis of the temple so appears to be a part of the same.

 Garbha-griha is square in plan as usual for a Hindu temple.
 It houses a small linga which is not placed over any pitha (base).
 These types of lingas are assumed to be swamvabhu (self-originating) lingas.
 As evident from inscriptions of the temple, Shiva came here with Uma himself to stay and bless devotees.
-The vimana over the grabha-griha is pyramidal shape and has four stories of diminishing size.
+The vimana over the grabha-griha is pyramidal shape and has three stories of diminishing size.
 It is topped with a square dome with its angles protruding up like lotus petals.